Skip to Main Content

 A jackpot for local charities

 Another important recipient of OLG revenue is Ontario’s charitable sector.
-Since 2005, players in our Charitable Bingo and Gaming Centres have helped us generate more than $300 million in contributions to more than 2200 charities.
+Since fiscal 2005-06, players in our Charitable Bingo and Gaming Centres have helped us generate more than $500 million in contributions to more 2,400 participating charities.
 This includes:

 Learn more about OLG Supporting Ontario Charities.